listcall/lica/README.md

 ## Host Web Access

+1. Get the ggVM IP address `ifconfig`

-1. On your host machine, add the VM IP Address to `/etc/hosts`
+2. On your host machine, add the VM IP Address to `/etc/hosts`

-2. On your host machine, browse to `http://bamru.smso.dev:3000`
+3. On your host machine, browse to `http://bamru.smso.dev:3000`

 ## Online Collaboration